t9md/atom-vim-mode-plus/README.md

 # Helper packages

 Here is the list of my packages which provide more vim-like experience.
-Why I dont builtin these feature?
-Its because it take time, and some feature is usefull for non-vim user.
+Why I don't builtin these feature?
+Its because it take time and some feature is useful for non-vim user.

 - [cursor-history](https://atom.io/packages/cursor-history)
 provides <kbd>c-i</kbd>, <kbd>c-o</kbd> to go/back cursor position history.